-This information will be included in the individual school handbook and the Student Rights, Responsibilities and Character Development Handbook.
+This information will be included in the individual school handbook and the CMS Code of Student Conduct.

 CMS Policy School Uniforms JICAA - (Revised 4/15/08)

 With the approval of the superintendent, schools may implement plans in which students are required to wear uniforms at school during the regular school day.
 The purpose of such programs is to allow students to focus on instructional objectives of the school, favorably impact student attitude, promote harmony among students, increase safety, and enhance the image of the schools.
 Uniform plans adopted by schools shall not prohibit students from wearing particular attire that is part of their religious practice or from wearing or displaying items that do not contribute to disruption or interfere with discipline or the rights of others.